Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Supplementary information on experimental setup

 To process RGB input data, we modified LeNet-5 as the base model for Color-MNIST: \begin{itemize}[leftmargin=10em] \item[0th (input) layer:] (32*32*3)- \item[1st layer:] C(5*5,20)-S(2*2)- \item[2nd layer:] C(5*5,50)-S(2*2)- \item[3rd layer:] FC(120)- \item[4th to 5th layer:] FC(84)-10, \end{itemize} where the abbreviations and the way of extracting the hidden-layer-output representation of data were the same as that in MNIST.

 \paragraph{CIFAR-20} CIFAR-100 \citep{krizhevsky2009learning} is a 32*32 colored image dataset in 100 classes, grouped in 20 superclasses.
 It contains 50,000 training data and 10,000 test data.
-We call this dataset CIFAR-20 when using it for 20-superclass classification---the pre-defined superclasses and classes as shown below, where each superclass includes five distinct classes.
+We call this dataset CIFAR-20 since we use it for 20-superclass classification---the predefined superclasses and classes as shown below, where each superclass includes five distinct classes.
 See \url{https://www.cs.toronto.edu/~kriz/cifar.html} for more details.

-In our setup, the training data only included the data in 2 out of 5 classes per superclass, i.e., the classes in ( ) were seen by the training data as shown below.
+In our setup, the training data only included the data in 2 out of the 5 classes per superclass, i.e., the classes in ( ) were seen by the training data as shown above.
 The test data included the data in all classes.
 Since the number of training data was reduced, we added several data augmentations to the training and validation data: random horizontal flip, random vertical flip, random rotation of degree 10 and random crop of size 32 with padding 4.
-Note that the data augmentation was only added in procedure 2 of Algorithm~\ref{alg:GIW}.
+Same as that in MNIST experiments, the data augmentations were only added during procedure 2 \textsc{ModelTrain} in Algorithm~\ref{alg:GIW}.

 As for the base model for CIFAR-20, we adopted ResNet-18 \citep{he2016deep} as follows: \begin{itemize}[leftmargin=10em] \item[0th (input) layer:] (32*32*3)- \item[1st to 5th layers:] C(3*3, 64)-[C(3*3, 64), C(3*3, 64)]*2- \item[6th to 9th layers:] [C(3*3, 128), C(3*3, 128)]*2- \item[10th to 13th layers:] [C(3*3, 256), C(3*3, 256)]*2- \item[14th to 17th layers:] [C(3*3, 512), C(3*3, 512)]*2- \item[18th layer:] Global Average Pooling-20, \end{itemize} where [ $\cdot$, $\cdot$ ] denotes a building block \citep{he2016deep} and [$\cdot$]*2 means 2 such blocks, etc. Batch normalization \citep{ioffe2015batch} was applied after convolutional layers.
 The hidden-layer-output representation of data was the normalized output after pooling operation in the 18th layer.